statoscope/statoscope/packages/stats-validator-plugin-webpack/docs/rules/no-packages-dups.md

-# Disallow duplicates of packages
+# No packages duplicates

+Ensures that bundle hasn't package duplicates.

-Fail validation if some of the packages have more than one instance (directory with a package in the `node_modules`).
+Fails validation if some packages have more than one instance (directory with a package within `node_modules`).

 ## Example

-There are two instances for the `foo`-package:
+Assume that we have two instances for the `foo`-package:

 - `node_modules/foo`
 - `node_modules/bar/node_modules/foo`

+**Rule:**

 ```json
 {